gtg092x/node-wp-cli/README.md

 Refer to [http://wp-cli.org/commands/](http://wp-cli.org/commands/) for a detailed list of commands and options.

-Most commands work with the exception of commands that are interactive prompts.
-These commands will be supported in future releases using spawn streams.
+Most commands work with the exception of commands that are interactive prompts or commands that utilize stdin streams.
+These commands will be supported in future releases using spawn objects.

 ## License